SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 **A few notes on the project:**

-- The `test-taxinyc-YOUR_UNIQUE_NAME-backoffice-payment-charged-v1-accepted.js` in `handlers` directory contains callback function that will receive subscribed messages.
+- The `test-taxinyc-YOUR_UNIQUE_NAME-backoffice-payment-charged-v1-accepted.js` in the `src/api/handlers` directory contains callback function that will receive subscribed messages.
 This is the place where you can implement your business logic (message processing).
 - The `common.yml` file in the `config` directory contains broker and application details.

 #### Add the broker connection and protocol info